 Information on the selection process for these programs can be found here.

-Athletes representing Canada at Senior World Cups, World Rowing Championships, and the Olympic Games are selected from those athletes training full time at one of Rowing Canada's NTCs.
+Athletes representing Canada at Senior World Cups, World Rowing Championships and the Olympic and Paralympic Games are selected from those athletes training full-time at one of the NTCs.

 Information on how to be invited to train at a NTC.

-Canadian rowing has a proud history of producing Olympic and World Championship medalists.
+Canadian rowing has a proud history of producing Olympic, Paralympic and World Championship medallists.
 It is one of Canada’s most successful summer Olympic sports and has a winning tradition dating back more than 100 years.

-Rowing Canada recruits athletes and manages the Para-rowing teams that compete at the highest level – the World Championships and the Paralympics.
+Para-Rowing: RCA recruits athletes and manages the Para-Rowing teams that compete at the highest level – the World Championships and the Paralympic Games.
+At the Rio 2016 Paralympic Games, the LTA4+ of Curtis Halladay, Kristen Kit, Meghan Montgomery, Victoria Nolan and Andrew Todd won Canada's first Para-Rowing medal, a bronze.
 For more information on this program, contact John Wetzstein.

-The Under 23 Canadian Rowing Team is for those rowers you are 22 or younger for the year they are competing as a member of the team.
-The Under 23 team is a critical program for rowers wanting to become members of the senior team and ultimately Olympic team members.
-A Canadian Under 23 rowing team is selected annually to compete at the FISA Under 23 World Rowing Championships.
+Under-23: This program is made up of athletes 22 years old or younger as of the year they are competing.
+The Under-23 team is a critical program for rowers wanting to become members of the Senior team and ultimately Olympic or Paralympic team members.
+An Under-23 team is selected annually to compete at the FISA Under-23 World Rowing Championships.

-Under 23 (U23) rowers compete at the various trials held throughout the racing year.
-The top U23 rowers are identified, ranked and selected for the Canadian U23 Rowing Team on the basis of results of the trials and other performance markers (eg. Strength, power, ergometer results, etc) tested through out the year.
-Many U23 rowers are nurtured and developed at university and or rowing clubs throughout the country.
+Under-23 rowers compete at the various trials held throughout the racing year.
+The top U23 rowers are identified, ranked and selected on the basis of results of the trials and other performance markers (eg. Strength, power, ergometer results, etc) tested through out the year.
+Many U23 rowers are nurtured and developed at university and/or rowing clubs throughout the country.

-The Junior program is for those rowers who are 18 years of age or younger for the entire year they are competing.
-Rowing Canada Aviron normally sends a team annually to the FISA Junior World Rowing Championships selected from the top junior rowers in the country.
+Junior: This program is for rowers who are 18 years old or younger for the entire year they are competing.
+RCA sends a team annually to the FISA Junior World Rowing Championships selected from the top Junior rowers in the country.
 Junior rowers have opportunities to race in all boats classes, both sweep and sculling, from singles to eights.

-There are also a number of other junior events supported by Rowing Canada Aviron such as the Can Am Mex Regatta, the National Rowing Championships and the Canadian Secondary Schools Rowing Championship that provide excellent competitive opportunities for junior athletes
+There are also a number of other Junior events supported by RCA such as the Can Am Mex Regatta, the National Rowing Championships and the Canadian Secondary Schools Rowing Association Championship that provide excellent competitive opportunities for Junior athletes

-Row to Podium is Canada’s official talent identification and development program for rowing.
-Its goal is to mold new athletes into future Olympic and Paralympic Champions.
+Row to Podium: Row to Podium is Canada’s official Talent Identification and Development Program for rowing.
+Its goal is to develop new athletes into future Olympic and Paralympic champions.
 Row to Podium was designed specifically to find tall, young and fit athletes with no experience in rowing.